Research Agenda at the ATARI Lab

 Planning in Novel Situations

 Effective planning in unstructured environments involves addressing vast, high-dimensional state spaces and generating feasible action sequences in real time.
-ATARI Lab investigates methods to efficiently plan in large state spaces and to create algorithms that scale across diverse scenarios.
+ATARI Lab investigates methods across learning and model-based approaches to efficiently plan in large state spaces and to create algorithms that scale across diverse scenarios.

 Learning (O2)

-Robot policies must generalize across diverse embodiments and tasks.
+Robot policies must generalise across diverse embodiments and tasks.
 In imitation learning, a major bottleneck is the lack of large-scale, high-quality data akin to internet-scale datasets for language models.
 For reinforcement learning, challenges include defining generic goal representations and reward structures that accommodate diverse contact-rich tasks.
-At ATARI, we develop methods to learn from limited data.
+Our survey of learning-based legged locomotion synthesises the state of the art and outlines key open problems, including sim-to-real transfer, compliant contact modelling, and safe online adaptation.
+At ATARI, we develop methods to learn from limited data and to transfer knowledge across embodiments and task families.

 Learning Safely in the Real World

 Learning directly in the real world remains a formidable challenge due to the high sample complexity of state-of-the-art algorithms, coupled with safety considerations.
-We explore strategies for safe and efficient real-world learning, aiming to reduce sample complexity while ensuring safety.
+Our work on safe learning of locomotion skills from MPC uses iterative imitation learning with a safe data aggregation strategy (SafeDAGGER) to dramatically reduce the number of failures during training while producing policies that are more robust to external disturbances.
+We continue to explore strategies for safe and efficient real-world learning across a broader range of contact-rich tasks.

 Adaptation (O3)